top of page

 Doreen Bayly (1900–1980)

-A British student of Ingham who introduced reflexology to the UK in the 1960s, establishing the Bayly School of Reflexology and helping the practice gain professional recognition.
+She was a British student of Ingham who introduced reflexology to the UK in the 1960s, establishing the Bayly School of Reflexology and helping the practice gain professional recognition.

 13708_edited.jpg